TanvirRashidDon/hello-cluster/README.md

 3. Balance load using traefik (docker compose)
 4. Use kubernetis default load balancing (random)
 5. Reverse proxy with nginx in kubernetis
-6. Helm chart for nginx reverse proxy
+6. Helm chart for ingress with reverse proxy

 TODO:
 * Add frontend
 * Add DB
 * Add Istio service mesh
 * Shift to traefik ingress
+* Remove secret from #6

 ## 1. Test the server as a linux service
 #### Prerequisites: